10 Things to Pack In Your Hospital Bag For Baby Delivery

 You are going to want a fresh outfit to put on for the ride home.
 Something comfortable – and cute – would be the best option.

 You are probably thinking, Duh!
 But you would be surprised how often people forget these very essential items to take out of your daily bag and put in your hospital bag.

 If you are going to be collecting your baby’s cord blood, make sure you have your kit in your hospital bag.
 Like the other things in your bag, the hospital doesn’t provide your Americord Collection Kit.
 It is easy to accidentally leave it home during the hospital rush.
 Should you go into labor before receiving your kit, Americord will hand deliver your kit to you at the hospital.

 What’s in the Cord Blood Collection kit:

-Learn more about cord blood banking and sign up to download your free info kit today!
+Learn more about how we compare to other banks, the cord blood banking process, and sign up to download your free info guide today!